 - Completion of all coursework as outlined in the nursing curriculum requirements

 - If elected, completion of the requirements for a declared minor in another field (psychology, biomedical humanities, public health, etc.)

 - Satisfactory completion of all other program requirements, including the completion of the Senior Capstone project and presentation.

-FOR GENERAL ADMISSION INFORMATION, CONTACT:
+FOR GENERAL ADMISSION INFORMATION AND NURSING ADMISSION, CONTACT: